tireddy2/ikev2-pqc-auth/draft-reddy-ipsecme-ikev2-pqc-auth.md

 SLH-DSA offers smaller key sizes, larger signature sizes, slower signature generation, and slower verification when compared to ML-DSA and Falcon.
 SLH-DSA does not introduce a new hardness assumption beyond those inherent to the underlying hash functions.
 It builds upon established foundations in cryptography, making it a reliable and robust digital signature scheme for a post-quantum world.
 The advantages and disadvantages of SLH-DSA over other signature algorithms is discussed in Section 3.1 of {{?I-D.draft-ietf-cose-sphincs-plus}}.
 While attacks on lattice-based schemes like ML-DSA can compromise their security, SLH-DSA will remain unaffected by these attacks due to its distinct mathematical foundations.
 This ensures the continued security of systems and protocols that utilize SLH-DSA for digital signatures.

+# Mechanisms for Signaling Supported Key Pair Types

+The following mechanisms can be used by peers to signal the types of public/private key pairs they possess:

+*  One method to ascertain that the key the initiator wants the responder to use is through a Certificate Request payload sent by the initiator.
+For example, the initiator could indicate in the Certificate Request payload that it trusts a certificate authority certificate signed by an ML-DSA or SLH-DSA key.
+This indication implies that the initiator can process ML-DSA or SLH-DSA signatures, which means that the responder can use ML-DSA or SLH-DSA keys when authenticating.
+*  Another method is to leverage {{?I-D.draft-ipsecme-ikev2-auth-announce}} that allows peers to announce their supported authentication methods.
+It improves interoperability when IKEv2 partners are configured with multiple credentials of different type to authenticate each other.
+The responder includes a SUPPORTED_AUTH_METHODS notification in the IKE_SA_INIT response message containing the PQC digital signature scheme(s) it supports.
+The initiator includes the SUPPORTED_AUTH_METHODS notification in the IKE_SA_INIT request message, with the PQC digital signature scheme(s) supported by it, ordered by their preference.

 # Security Considerations

 ML-DSA and SLH-DSA are modeled under existentially unforgeable digital signatures with respect to an adaptive chosen message attack (EUF-CMA).